Quick wins enabled via proper IT Financial Management implementation

 2. Proper Budgeting and Forecasting

-Before utilizing any kind of IT service or product, it should be the task of the IT controller to properly assess the available budget for all IT undertakings.
-Once you have identified the scope of your budget, you can devise a plan on how to act based on these figures.
+It should be the task of the IT controller to properly assess the available budget for all IT undertakings.
+Once they have identified the scope of the budget, a plan of action can be devised.
 Which services and products do we prioritize?
 Where can we make cost cuts?
 Into which projects do we invest leftover funds?
 Being able to make projections based on these questions allows for concise, goal-oriented adjustments of budget spending.
 An additional but no less vital part of this budgeting process should be to evaluate the budget from multiple perspectives.
 A CFO views budget expenditures in different terms than, for example, an IT Director.
-Therefore, being able to translate between assets, technology, and business services—e.g. how do hardware expenses translate into certain end-user devices and how do those translate to specific value creating services or products?—will facilitate the communication between stakeholders and ultimately improve your budgeting process.
+Therefore, being able to translate between assets, technology, and business services—e.g. how do hardware expenses translate into certain end-user devices and how do those translate to specific value creating services or products?—will facilitate the communication between stakeholders and ultimately improve your budgeting process

 3. Maximizing Transparency

-Communication is key and lack of communication between IT service providers and consumers is one of the main reasons that assets are wasted and the budget unfavourably allocated.
-Consequently, if you provide a platform that gives all stakeholders the opportunity to assess the IT resources that are available, it is a win-win for everybody (or at the very least a big step towards that).
+Lack of communication between IT service providers and consumers is one of the main reasons for lackluster IT budgeting.
+Consequently, everybody benefits if you provide a platform that gives all stakeholders the opportunity to assess all available IT resources.
 Making the consumer aware of what services and products they deploy, and what costs are allocated where, allows them to adjust their consumption behaviour and make strategic choices on short notice.
 Moreover, total transparency allows for the identification of pestering expenditure wasters while in turn pointing towards better ways to implement resources.

-If you have paid attention you will notice that all three of these points aim at more or less the same crux of the matter: you want to have a holistic analysis of your IT budget, where every participating party knows which resources land where and why.
+If you have paid attention you will have noticed that all three of these points aim at more or less the same crux of the matter: you want to have a holistic analysis of your IT costs and budget, where every participating party knows which resources land where and why.
 Once these requirements are met, the budget can be more effectively monitored and planned.
-Next time—before we go into more detail about the management of the IT budget—we will have a closer look at proper IT cost control.
-In the meantime, feel free to sign up for our webinar held by Tom Schröder, that will go into more detail on the topics discussed today:
+In our next entry (before talking about budgeting in detail) we will have a closer look at proper IT cost control.